MPC88/shipmakerpatch/README.md

 bonusName = 001.SB_Armor
 bonusValue = 10, 0.3
 gives +10 armor, +30% armor   (parameter1 = armor bonus, parameter2 = armor mod)

+You must make an entry for all parameters for a bonus (even if it's zero, false or similar).
+If your value entry is invalid, the default bonus value will be used.

 This spreadsheet provides more information:
 https://docs.google.com/spreadsheets/d/1Y73L7JTdmD8JNqmLiuLUWSW_v-u8-2jE94TtuIjZV4Q/edit?usp=sharing